EDHE08232001/careerWinner/README.md

 The **Career Winner WeChat Mini-Program** offers a user-friendly platform for career-related and personal assessments.
 This README provides an overview of the app's structure, key components, best practices for developing and enhancing WeChat Mini-Programs, details on what has been completed so far, and what remains to be done.

+Recent updates add a user verification step and a mock AI integration.
+Users must submit a valid phone number and email before starting any assessment, and their answers are now sent to a placeholder API for future AI analysis.

 ## Code Authors:

 - Edward He